Coffee may have some effects on renal failure and kidney stones.

 Can too much coffee and caffeine damage your kidneys and cause you to have kidney failure?

 Some doctors may say that, drinking too much coffee and soda will not cause kidney failure.
 Renal failure occurs for reasons such as genetic factors, infections, obstructions and trauma to the kidneys.

-Well, the logic of this kind of advice is something like talking about smoke: lunge cancer is caused by genetic factors or infections, not by smoking, because a lot of smoking people never have lunge cancer.
+Well, the logic of this kind of advice is something like talking about smoke: lung cancer is caused by genetic factors or infections, not by smoking, because a lot of smoking people never have lung cancer.

 The point is that, for those people who were born with strong kidneys, they are likely free from renal failure, even drinking a lot of coffee or soda, but for those who have weak kidneys, coffee will not help them, as coffee is loaded with potassium which is not allowed in renal failure, as potassium rises quickly in the blood.